LostSynapse/Nixon/docs/UI/UX Design reference.md

 To provide a seamless user experience, non-critical, transient UI state **must** be persisted in the browser's **`localStorage`**.

-  * **Scope:** This includes, but is not limited to, the user's selected **Complexity Level** (7.1), the "open/closed" state of sidebars, and the last-active tab on any given settings page.
+  * **Scope:** This includes, but is not limited to, the user's selected **Feature Level** (7.1), the "open/closed" state of sidebars, and the last-active tab on any given settings page.
   * **Benefit:** This ensures the UI "remembers" the user's context on a page refresh without requiring any backend state management.

 ### 7.5 Contextual Help System